carbonplan/forest-offsets/README.md

 # carbonplan / forest-offsets

-**retrospective analysis of complience IFM forest offset projects**
+**analysis of forest offset projects**

 [![CI](https://github.com/carbonplan/forest-offsets/actions/workflows/main.yaml/badge.svg)](https://github.com/carbonplan/forest-offsets/actions/workflows/main.yaml)
 [![MIT License](https://badgen.net/badge/license/MIT/blue)](./LICENSE)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4628605.svg)](https://doi.org/10.5281/zenodo.4628605)

-This repository includes our libraries and scripts for the retrospective synthesis and analysis of the complience forest carbon offsets market.
+This repository includes our libraries and scripts for analyzing California's compliance forest carbon offsets program.
+This work is described in more detail in a [web article](https://carbonplan.org/research/forest-offsets-explainer) and a [preprint]().
+See the [carbonplan/forest-offsets-paper](https://github.com/carbonplan/forest-offsets-paper) repository for Jupyter notebooks that specifically recreate the figures in the paper.
+You can also browse some of these data and results in an [interactive web map](https://carbonplan.org/research/forest-offsets).

 ## install